Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     - ``browser.search.suggest.enabled``: The global toggle for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
 Defaults to true.
+    - ``browser.urlbar.autoFill``: The global preference for whether autofill in the urlbar is enabled.
+When false, all types of autofill are disabled.
+    - ``browser.urlbar.autoFill.adaptiveHistory.enabled``: True if adaptive
+      history autofill in the urlbar is enabled.
     - ``browser.urlbar.suggest.searches``: True if search suggestions are enabled in the urlbar.
 Defaults to false.